cincodeymayo/Vice-Versa/README.md

 Opensea tokenized contractor, has limited authorized permission. nft's, theft, of mint's will be held as, Liable of federal prison for, the rest of there lives.
 Excluding Bennett Gray V aka CincoV5, is witheld from any liability, or consequences.
+This contract is enforced, and stands "AS IS", smart contract.